Aeropod

 The Aeropod is a mixed development projects comprising hotel, a retail mall, retail offices, residential suites, corporate offices and green parks in Tanjung Aru, Kota Kinabalu, Sabah, Malaysia.
 The projects are being done in five stages.
 The projects also include a provision for light rail transit (LRT) in the Kota Kinabalu metropolitan, to improve the already available rail station in Tanjung Aru.

+Transportation

+The Aeropod is situated next to the Tanjung Aru railway station, providing easy access to towns along the Western Sabah Railway Line.